List of The New York Times controversies: Coverage of The Babylon Bee (2021)

 In June 2021, Seth Dillon, the CEO of conservative Christian news satire website The Babylon Bee, threatened legal action against The New York Times, alleging that they had defamed the site in a March 2021 article by referring to The Babylon Bee as a "far-right misinformation site".
 The Times first amended the article, then removed the descriptor and published a clarification about the labeling dispute between Snopes and The Babylon Bee.

-Michigan State University Shooting (2023)

-Following the mass shooting at Michigan State University, The New York Times published an article by journalist Tiffany May titled, "The mass shooting places Michigan State back in an uncomfortable national spotlight," which centered the USA gymnastics sex abuse scandal and 2017 trial of Larry Nassar.
-The article has been criticized as "tone-deaf" and "journalistically irresponsible" for pairing the sex abuse scandal with the shooting, with many calling for May to be reprimanded.
-On February 17, 2023, the Times published "Three Booms.
-A Masked, Armed Man.
-How Horror Unfolded in a Michigan State Classroom," which faced criticism from people expecting an apology instead of an article they deemed to be turning "Michigan State's trauma into a screenplay".

-Open letters on transgender coverage

-The New York Times’ reporting on transgender issues has in the past often been described by many, including major medical organizations, as “misinformation”, “ignoring evidence”, and “fearmongering”.